graphitemaster/cvec/README.md

 ## API

 Note that `VECTOR` is any pointer type and that the API is mostly implemented using macros.
-The macros all take `VECTOR` arguments and all other arguments are expected to be `size_t`.
+The macros all take `VECTOR` argument, size and indexing arguments are expected to be `size_t`.
+The macros which push back a value expect the pointer's base type.

 ##### vector_try_grow(VECTOR, MORE)
 Attempts to grow `VECTOR` by `MORE`